 Authored by the expert who managed and guided the team behind the Philippines Property Pack

-We constantly update this blog post to reflect the latest regulations and market conditions in Central Luzon.
+We constantly update this blog post because property rules, visa practice, mortgage rates, taxes and local market conditions in Central Luzon can change.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Central Luzon.